ignite/cli/docs/versioned_docs/version-v0.26.1/02-guide/03-hello/00-express.md

 queries.
 When you run this command, it makes changes to your source code to add the new query and make it available in your API.
 This command accepts a query name (`"say-hello"`) and a list of request fields (in our case only `name`).
-The optional `--reponse` flag specifies the return values of the query.
+The optional `--response` flag specifies the return values of the query.

 This command made the following changes to the source code.